 The ever-innovative James had a strange hobby of dismantling his toys and then reassembling them.
 As happy moments never last long, a series of commercial setbacks hampered his father’s health and business and later when James was 17, his mother died.
 James saw his future in manufacturing mathematical instruments and left for London to reap enhanced fruits of his talent.

 His major inventions include the rotary gear in 1781, famous as the sun-and-planet-gear– consisted of a fixed gear called the sun, which the planet gear revolved, double-acting-engine in 1782- in this the steam pushes from both sides of the piston.
 Later in 1790, the invention of pressure gauge revolutionised the industries in that era.

-He had witnessed the hardships while treading the path to success, his life and work have served as the milestones future generations.
-From Ashes to Glory; let’s get a deeper insight in his life:
+James Watt had witnessed the hardships while treading the path to success, his life and work have served as the milestones future generations.
+From Ashes to Glory, let’s get a deeper insight into his life:

 - His arrival in London in 1754 was not welcomed, the metal workers forbade him to work as he was an amateur.
 John Morgan, an instrument maker, taught James the art of instrument making charging small fees.
 But being an outsider, he was not offered a job even after the training.

 - To his refuge, university professors employed him as their instrument repairer.
 But James spent his salary in making anything from spectacles to guitars and selling them.

 - Increasing the number of contacts: The shop that the University provided James proved to be the hangout for professors and the public.
 Sooner he made more friends and started manufacturing Toys and musical instruments with John Craig, a businessman, for six years.